Welcome to the Torbay Public Health Website

 This year’s annual report is focused on healthy ageing.
 Ageing is more than simply getting older, and it is not just down to our genes.
 Crucially, healthspan is as important as lifespan.
 We want people in Torbay to live as long as possible in good health, able to do the things that bring us joy.
 For all of us as individuals, thinking about how we can age healthily can help us to prevent illness and disability, remain independent, and improve our overall quality of life.
 For organisations, employers and communities, there are things we can do to enable our residents to stay active and connected, prepare for healthy ageing, and promote age-friendly environments.

-There are several ways you can get involved in the 2024 Torbay Annual Director of Public Health initiative focused on Women’s Health:
+There are several ways you can get involved in the 2025 Torbay Annual Director of Public Health initiative focused on Healthy Aging:

 Reflect on how these might apply to you, your friends, family, organisation, business or community.
 Consider what you might do to help achieve these goals.